 Children reared by authoritarian parents are usually well-behaved at home, but they may rebel when they are with classmates or friends.
 They may also battle with low self-esteem, self-confidence, poor academic achievement, or even substance misuse.

 Authoritative Parents Encourage Independance

 Parents who are authoritative allow their children to pursue autonomy and independence.
-Instead of strict control, they keep a careful eye on their children’s behaviour and intervene when necessary.
-According to studies, parental supervision reduces a childrens chances of antisocial behaviour, delinquency, and drug usage.
+Instead of strict control, they keep a careful eye on their children’s behavior and intervene when necessary.
+According to studies, parental supervision reduces a children’s chances of antisocial behavior, delinquency, and drug usage.
 When parents supervise their children in a loving and caring connection, it is more likely to be successful and healthy.

 Parents who are authoritative also include their children in family matters.
 Communication in both directions is encouraged.

 Authoritarian parents, on the other hand, discourage their children from pursuing independence.
 They don’t include children in the decision-making process.
 Instead of requests from parents, children are given orders.